liuzhengzhe/One-Thing-One-Click/README.md

 # One Thing One Click
 ## One Thing One Click: A Self-Training Approach forWeakly Supervised 3D Semantic Segmentation (CVPR2021)

-Code for the paper **One Thing One Click: A Self-Training Approach forWeakly Supervised 3D Semantic Segmentation**, CVPR 2021.
+Code for the paper **One Thing One Click: A Self-Training Approach for Weakly Supervised 3D Semantic Segmentation**, CVPR 2021.

 This code is based on PointGroup https://github.com/llijiang/PointGroup

-**Authors**: Zhengzhe Liu, Xiaojuan Qi, Chi-wing Fu
+**Authors**: Zhengzhe Liu, Xiaojuan Qi, Chi-Wing Fu

 ## Installation